Counties Manukau DHB chairman Rabin Rabindran contradicts Health Minister David Clark

 The outgoing Counties Manukau DHB acting chairman has publicly weighed in on what Government ministers were told about the state of buildings at Middlemore Hospital, and has contradicted claims made by Health Minister David Clark.

-Rabin Rabindran said today he did not apologise to Clark, as Clark has claimed, for not telling him about issues with other buildings at Middlemore Hospital.
+Rabin Rabindran told Radio New Zealand today he did not apologise to Clark, as Clark has claimed, for not telling him about issues with other buildings at Middlemore Hospital.

 Rather, he said sorry if the minister thought the DHB had not complied with the no surprises policy, in which ministers are briefed about issues likely to be in the public arena.